-For dessert, head over to Connie’s Ice Cream Parlor, a slice of homemade fudge from the Fudge Factory (pralines and divinity, too), or grab a couple of decadent cookies from Picnic Cafe & Dessertery.
+Indulge in delightful desserts at Connie’s Ice Cream Parlor, where you can savor a slice of homemade fudge from the Fudge Factory (don’t miss the pralines and divinity!) or treat yourself to some decadent cookies from Picnic Cafe & Dessertery.

 For more on where to eat in North Georgia, this post should be helpful.

 The mother of all shops in downtown Dahlonega is easily Cranberry Corners, a mercantile of sorts that will keep your interest up.
-I also favored the Bear Book Market.
+Take your time with this one; it is all too interesting.

 You can also enjoy a gorgeous 1880s grand setting with the new satellite tasting room for Kaya Estate Wines inside the Dahlonega Square Hotel and McGuire House hotel lobby.

-Gold City Growlers is the place to be for fine wine and craft beer, plus a record and gift shop.
+Gold City Growlers is the place for fine wine and craft beer, plus a record and gift shop.
 The taps feature 20 rotating beers from around the country, plus regional choices.
-I would also list Spirits Tavern as an excellent place to have a craft cocktail or “potion” and dozens of whiskey options.

 For more about what to do in this region, check out my Travel Awaits article about Dawsonville and the surrounding area.

-Gold panning is fun, but not as fun.
-It is very tedious, and I just didn’t have the patience for it, but the staff gave us great direction and tools to do it with.
+Gold panning is fun but less fun.
+It is very tedious, and I didn’t have the patience for it, but the staff gave us great direction and tools to use.
 By the way, this is one of the original Dahlonega gold mines.
-The mining was done by hand and hydraulics, and now open-pit mining.
+The mining is done by hand and hydraulics, and now open-pit mining.
 You can see the process and artifacts at an onsite museum.